 From surgery to prosthetics to medications, 3D printing has the power to revolutionize the world of medicine.

 3D printing is already being used for prosthetics.
-Research firm Not Impossible Labs is already using the technology to print prosthetics for amputees in war-torn regions, at a total cost of under $100.
-3D printing could make prosthetics cheaper for everyone, changing the lives of amputees around the world.
+Research firm Not Impossible Labs is already using the technology to print prosthetics for amputees in war-torn regions at a total cost of under $100.
+3D printing could make prosthetics cheaper for everyone, changing the lives of amputees worldwide.
 3D printing is also being used for surgery, with replicas of hearts and organs being used to help surgeons prep.

-Bioprinting, 3D printing which uses “ink” made of human cells and tissue, is making massive strides.
-Many tech and medical experts believe that 3D printed internal organs will be in use for surgery by the year 2025.
+Bioprinting, 3D printing that uses “ink” made of human cells and tissue, is making massive strides.
+Many tech and medical experts believe that 3D-printed internal organs will be in use for surgery by the year 2025.
 3D printing has already been used to repair damaged bone and cartilage, with surgeons using the technology in 2014 to repair a man’s face after a road accident.

-3D printed pills are already a reality, with Spiritam, a 3D printed anti-seizure medication, having been patented in 2015.
-3D printed pills could be a cheap and practical way to make lifesaving drugs available around the world.
+3D-printed pills are already a reality, with Spiritam, a 3D-printed anti-seizure medication, patented in 2015.
+3D-printed pills could be a cheap and practical way to make lifesaving drugs available worldwide.

 3. 3D Printing will Spark a Creative Renaissance

-As 3D printing becomes more and more common, it’ll become easier and easier for inventors and creatives to turn their ideas into realities.
+As 3D printing becomes more and more common, it’ll become more accessible and easier for inventors and creatives to turn their ideas into realities.
 3D printing already makes it far easier for inventors to produce prototypes.
-In the future, the manufacturing process could be carried out by 3D printing as well.
-In a few decades, we might see the store shelves packed with a variety of 3D printed products that today would be unimaginable.
+In the future, the manufacturing process could also be carried out by 3D printing.
+In a few decades, we might see store shelves packed with various 3D-printed products that today would be unimaginable.

 4. 3D Printing Could Help Solve the Housing Crisis

 Housing prices are skyrocketing across the West.
-Far fewer young people can afford to buy homes than their parents, and many people have a hard time even affording rent.
+Fewer young people can afford to buy homes than their parents, and many have difficulty even paying rent.
 3D printing could help address that.
 A Chinese company called Winsun offers 3D houses built entirely out of recycled materials, which cost less than $5000 to produce.
-Their process uses “ink” made from fiberglass, steel, cement, binder and recycled rubble.
-They’ve already build housing in China, have recently expanded to Saudi Arabia, and plan on expanding to twenty other countries over the next few years.
-3D printing allows home builders to save on transportation costs, building materials, and labor costs.
+Their process uses “ink” from fiberglass, steel, cement, binder, and recycled rubble.
+They’ve already built housing in China, have recently expanded to Saudi Arabia, and plan on expanding to twenty other countries over the next few years.
+3D printing saves home builders on transportation costs, building materials, and labor costs.
 The cities of the future may be built through 3D printing!

 5. New Kinds of Crime Will Emerge

-When 3D printers become a household item, digital piracy may spread from the media world to the general marketplace.
-Why buy an iPhone when you can buy some metal, plastic and silicone “ink” for far less and print one yourself?
+When 3D printers become household items, digital piracy may spread from the media world to the general marketplace.
+Why buy an iPhone when you can buy some metal, plastic, and silicone “ink” for far less and print one yourself?
 This level of precision is well beyond the capability of the average 3D printer today, but that may no longer be the case in ten or twenty years.
 The digital pirates of the future may be sharing CAD files rather than media torrents.

 3D printing will complicate gun registration.
-3D printed firearms are already a reality, and will only improve in performance and practicality as time goes on.
-How will state governments be able to regulate the sale and traffic of firearms when anybody with a modem and printer can make their own?
+3D-printed firearms are already a reality and will only improve in performance and practicality as time goes on.
+How will state governments regulate the sale and traffic of firearms when anybody with a modem and printer can make their own?

-This may sound bleak, but luckily, there’s a major upside to 3D printing which could help to offset the dangers…
+This may sound bleak, but luckily, there’s a significant upside to 3D printing that could help offset the dangers…

 6. 3D Printing Could Save the Environment

-3D printing will make it far easier to produce goods locally, which will dramatically reduce fuel costs.
-This may help curb the use of fossil fuels, perhaps even preventing the worst excesses of climate change.
+3D printing will make producing goods locally easier, dramatically reducing fuel costs.
+Faster production of goods may help curb the use of fossil fuels, perhaps even preventing the worst excesses of climate change.

-With 3D printing, we’ll be able to step up our recycling game.
-Plastics, metals, and paper will become the “ink” used by printers, a process which uses less energy than conventional recycling.
+With 3D printing, we can step up our recycling game.
+Plastics, metals, and paper will become the “ink” used by printers, a process that uses less energy than conventional recycling.

 Additionally, by its very nature, 3D printing produces less waste than conventional manufacturing.
 3D printing is known as additive manufacturing, where an object is created by adding layer after layer of material to a previously empty space.
-Conventional manufacturing is a subtractive process, where the manufacturer starts with a block of material and carves away at it to produce the product.
-The latter clearly produces far more waste, which will be eliminated with the switch to 3D printing.
+Traditional manufacturing is a subtractive process where the manufacturer starts with a block of material and carves away at it to produce the product.
+The latter produces far more waste, which will be eliminated by switching to 3D printing.

-Finally, 3D printing can be used to help study the process of environmental degradation.
+Finally, 3D printing can help study the process of environmental degradation.
 Researchers at the University of Sydney have produced a 3D model of the Great Barrier Reefs to help model how these natural structures are being impacted by climate change.
-This could be used to help the reefs recover from bleaching and storms.
+This could be used to support the reefs recover from bleaching and storms.